Intermittent Fasting While Breastfeeding: What to Know

 Do not restrict fluids during fasting periods.
 Unlike some religious fasting practices, any fasting during breastfeeding must allow unlimited water.

 Do not fast in the early postpartum period.
-The first 6 to 8 weeks after birth are critical for establishing milk supply.
+The trials that tested dieting during lactation did not begin until four weeks after birth, and none of them tested fasting.
 Focus on nourishment and recovery, not restriction.

 Do not ignore warning signs.
 If your baby seems hungrier than usual, is not gaining weight appropriately, has fewer wet diapers, or your milk supply feels diminished, stop fasting and consult your lactation consultant.